portworx/px-docs/scheduler/kubernetes/encrypted-pvc-awskms.md

 >**Note:**<br/>Supported from PX Enterprise 1.4 onwards

-There are two way in which Portworx volumes can be encrypted and are dependent on how a secret passphrase is provided to PX.

-There are two way in which Portworx volumes can be encrypted and are dependent on how a secret passphrase is provided to PX.
+There are two ways in which Portworx volumes can be encrypted and are dependent on how a secret passphrase is provided to PX.

 ### Encryption using Storage Class